marco99goncalves/DistributedSystemsAssignment/README.md

 `javac ds/assign/entropy/Peer.java`

-**Before running the next step, make sure that you run all the commands to start the peers within the given `TIME_TO_WAIT` time window that is set in the `conf_entropy.prop` file.
-This tells the Peers to wait a given time (in milliseconds) before trying to start the process.
-If a targeted peer is not running, it will crash.**

 After compiling, we're ready to start the peers.

 For this, create a new terminal for each peer you want to run, and then, on each window, run the following command: